 - Stanback fellows are also required to meet with their supervisor for an end-of-summer evaluation and feedback meeting.

 - Finally, all Stanback fellows must submit a synopsis of their overall learning experience and a thank you to the Stanback family at the conclusion of the fellowship.
-The synopsis and thank you are shared with Mr. and Mrs. Stanback.
+The synopsis and thank you are shared with the Stanback family.

 Most students receive a gross payment of $5,000 or $6,000 (less tax withholding) in funding distributed in two (2) monthly allotments (May and July, assuming all paperwork completed by April 15)*.